bersekee/NotSoBrutalCompany/README.md

 Then, drop the NotSoBrutalCompany.dll file in Lethal Company\BepInEx\plugins

 Launch the game and enjoy!

-# Features
-Increased difficulty

-Random moon events ajusted to be more balanced.

-Syncing to clients who dont have the mod

-Removed the heat feature from brutal copmany.

 # Notes
 ONLY THE HOST SHOULD HAVE THE MOD RUNNING!